michaelhpet/recipe-card-example-boot/README.md

   // A preview of recipe card with responsive dimension
   <RecipeCard />

   // This div is just the recipe card wrapper in order to pass ref easily.
-We style it to hide it from the UI.

-  // Inside, we have a printable recipe card with precise A4 dimensions.
+We style it to hide it from the UI, and inside, we have a printable recipe card with precise A4 dimensions.
   <div ref={ref}>
     <RecipeCardPrintable />
   </div>